croteb/hapi-dogwater-auth-blog-api/README.md

 * npm 3.10.8

 # Assumptions / futures
 * User management is static via fixtures right now.
-Allow users to register /
+Allow users to register on demand.
 * Move from memory storage to disk/sql/nosql.
+* Move to more external config based configuration.